Ian-morphling/public_showcase/ecommerce_llm_recommender/readme_llm.md

 # Multi-Agent LLM Recommender with RAG & Explainability for E-Commerce

-A showcase project demonstrating a **Retrieval-Augmented Generation (RAG)** pipeline combined with multi-agent orchestration for personalized, explainable product recommendations based on Amazon Electronics 5-core reviews.
+This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline combined with multi-agent orchestration for personalized and explainable product recommendations based on Amazon Electronics 5-core reviews.

+The system is designed for technical scalability, modularity, and explainability, demonstrating LLM integration, vector search, and agentic AI workflows

 ---